 Thank you to the many who befriended Mike, enjoyed his vast knowledge, his love of family, God’s creatures and the wonders of this world.
 We hope you will consider remembrances of him to the Salvation Army, Fairview Cemetery (Rockford) or Good Samaritan Society.
-Please follow this website for the date of Mike’s Celebration of Life as Covid -19 has interfered with immediate plans.

 To send flowers to the family or plant a tree in memory of Michael P. Cronk, please visit our floral store.